-The Load Weigh System is a compliment to the helicopter lifting system.
-Its purpose is to display the weight of the load carried on the cargo hook.
+The purpose for the Load Weigh System is to display the weight of the load carried on the cargo hook.
 The Load Weigh System consists of three components, the cockpit mounted Indicator, the Internal Harness and the Load Cell.
-The system is designed specifically for each helicopter and is intended to be a permanent installation.
+The standard and optional components are illustrated in Section 2.